 Scientific Name: Pionus chalcopterus

-Adult Size: 11 inches, weighing between 7 to 9 ounces
+Adult Size: 11 to 12 inches in length and 7 to 9 ounces in weight on average

 Origin and History

-Like many other types of pionus parrots, the bronze-winged pionus hails from South America, specifically the Andes of Colombia, Ecuador, Peru, and furthest northwest Venezuela.
-These birds prefer to spend their time in the woodlands and forested areas as opposed to plains.
+Like many other types of pionus parrots, the bronze-winged pionus hails from South America.
+It's specifically found in the Andes of Colombia, Ecuador, Peru, and Venezuela.
+These birds prefer to spend their time in humid, forested areas as opposed to plains.
 They like to seek shelter and cover in the foliage.

-Pionus need plenty of social interaction.
-If you are interested in adopting one of these birds, make sure that you can devote a few hours each day to playing and interacting with your pet.
-If you don't, the bird can get upset and resort to self-mutilating feather-plucking or skin-picking behaviors.
+These birds tend to form solid bonds with their owners and revel in being able to spend time with them.
+This means they need plenty of social interaction.
+So if you are interested in adopting one of these birds, make sure you can devote a few hours each day to playing and interacting with your pet.
+If you don't, the bird might become upset and resort to unwanted behaviors, such as self-mutilating feather plucking or skin picking.

-Some bronze-winged pionus tend to become "one-person" birds, showing extreme devotion to one or a couple of people and shunning attention from other people.
-If you adopt a young bronze-winged pionus, your entire family should interact with the bird regularly to prevent this type of behavior.
+Some bronze-winged pionus tend to become one-person birds, showing extreme devotion to one or a couple of people and shunning attention from other people.
+If you adopt a young bronze-winged pionus, your entire family should interact with the bird regularly to lessen the chance of this type of behavior.

 Speech and Vocalizations

-Considered one of the quieter parrots, they have a docile, more quiet disposition.
+Considered one of the quieter parrots, bronze-winged pionus have a docile disposition.
 They are not known for raising a ruckus or being demanding.
-With a little bit of patient training, your pet might learn to mimic some basic sounds.
-Words, however, are not their forte.
+With a bit of patient training, your pet might learn to mimic some basic sounds.
+However, words are not their forte.

 Bronze-Winged Pionus Colors and Markings

-Bronze-winged colored birds have mostly dark bluish-purple plumage peppered with white and pink feathers under their chins and on their chests.
-They have a pink ring of bare skin around their eyes, a yellow beak, and light, flesh-colored legs and feet.
-The feathers on their shoulders and backs are predominantly a bronze-green color, which gives these birds their name.
-There is a red patch of feathers underneath their tails, a characteristic of all pionus parrots.
+These birds have mostly dark bluish-purple plumage peppered with white and pink feathers under their chins and on their chests.
+They have a pink ring of bare skin around their eyes, a yellow beak, and light beige legs and feet.
+The feathers on their shoulders and backs are predominantly a bronze-green color, giving these birds their name.
+There is a red patch of feathers underneath their tails, which is characteristic of all pionus parrots.

 Caring for the Bronze-Winged Pionus